vanyamil/advent-of-code-2020/review.md

 ## Day 12: Rain Risk

 Again, really not sure about the title, and this time even about the problem - the rain idea was instantly forgotten.
 Maybe *Naughty Navigation* or *Distanced Displacement*?
 But the problem itself was fun, with a great part 2 twist.
 Relatively easy to code too, with very similar code despite the twist.

+## Day 13: Shuttle Search

+First problem - simple, fun, part of the story.
+Part 2 was absolutely breaking the narrative but was a great way to use the Chinese Remainder Theorem!
+Yes, I ended up "cheating" by getting a worked out extended GCD function from wikibooks, but I couldn't be bothered here.